Ryan-Holben/Ryan-Holben.github.io/_posts/2016-08-21-installing-tex-on-mac.md

 I'm currently trying to compile my [resume](http://www.github.com/ryan-holben/resume), and I'd rather not let my TeX installation sequester 3% of my SSD to produce a single PDF.
 So that leaves us with...

-* Install [BasicTeX](https://tug.org/mactex/morepackages.html), which is about 100 megabytes and contains so few packages that you'll be manually installing every package as needed, one at a time.
+* [BasicTeX](https://tug.org/mactex/morepackages.html), which is about 100 megabytes and contains so few packages that you'll be manually installing every package as needed, one at a time.

 I've tried this.
 You will be appalled by how many packages your little document requires.
 Don't do this.

-Well, it turns out there's a package we can install that'll take care of dependencies for us.
-Why isn't this a built-in feature?
+It turns out there's a package we can install that'll take care of dependencies for us.
+Why isn't this a built-in feature, or at least well-publicized?
 Who knows.

 ## Installation steps